Does HPV affect fertility and pregnancy?

 Get the HPV vaccine from Online Doctor

-You’ll be eligible for the HPV vaccine on the NHS if you were offered it in school, but missed out – provided you are younger than 25.
+You’ll be eligible for the HPV vaccine on the NHS if you were offered it in school in the UK, but missed out – provided you are younger than 25.
 You’ll also be eligible if you’re a man who has sex with men, and you’re under the age of 45.

 If you can’t get the vaccine for free on the NHS, you can order the HPV vaccine through Online Doctor, and receive your injections in your nearest LloydsPharmacy store.